What Is the Purpose of Life?

 “I did not create jinn and humans except to worship Me.”

-The Arabic word li-ya’budun — rendered here as “worship” — carries a meaning far richer than the English word suggests.
-Its root (‘abada) encompasses recognition, devoted service, and willing orientation toward.
-It is not the servility of a slave before an arbitrary master.
-It is the alignment of a conscious being with the source of its existence — the discovery of what you were made for.
+The Arabic word li-yaʿbudūn, rendered here as “worship,” carries a meaning richer than the English word suggests.
+Its root (ʿabada) encompasses recognition, devoted service, and willing orientation toward.
+The word describes the alignment of a conscious being with the source of its existence, the discovery of what you were made for.

-If God exists and created conscious beings, then the purpose of those beings is at least partially given by their origin — not as an arbitrary imposition, but as a disclosure of what they are made for.
+If God exists and created conscious beings, then the purpose of those beings is at least partially given by their origin, as a disclosure of what they are made for rather than as an arbitrary imposition.
 You discover the purpose of a tool by understanding what it was designed to do.
 You discover the purpose of a conscious being, on this account, by understanding the mind that brought it into existence and what that mind intended.

 Islam rejects every element of this picture.
-Creation is not fallen.
-It is good, orderly, and purposive — a gift placed at the disposal of human beings so they can fulfil their moral vocation.
-The body is not the enemy of the soul.
-The world is not Satan’s territory.
+Creation is good, orderly, and purposive: a gift placed at the disposal of human beings so they can fulfil their moral vocation.
+The body is part of the soul’s instrument for action.
+The world is the arena designed for the human creature’s moral work.
 There is no original sin.
 No child is born carrying the weight of Adam’s error.
 The Quran is explicit: no soul bears the burden of another.

 وَلَا تَزِرُ وَازِرَةٌ وِزْرَ أُخْرَىٰ ﴿١٦٤﴾